Homepage / Popular Bullion Refiners: Engelhard

 Notice

+Casting or Poured Bullion Bars - are produced by pouring molten precious metal directly into a mold.
 Markings are usually stamped on the bar using a hammer or a press.
-In addition, company markings on cast bars will look depressed or "sunken," into the bar.
+In addition, company markings on cast bars will look depressed or "sunken" into the bar.

+Note: Engelhard frequently called their Minted bars "Cast Bars" and their Cast Bars "Poured Bars."
 See the 10oz.
 Silver bars section below to see how the company categorized the numerous "characterizations" on these bars.

 Extruding Bullion Bars - Process in which a metal or another material is forced through a series of dies to create a desired shape or shapes.
 Markings are usually stamped on the bar using a hammer or a press.
 Engelhard company markings on extruded bullion bars will look depressed or "sunken" into the bar.

 It is common practice for refiners to put serial numbers on bullion to help individual investors keep track of the bars they own.
+However, refiners rarely keep an accessible database of bullion bar serial numbers that weigh under LBMA Good Delivery Bar specifications.

-In some cases, collectors/investors will come together and start an online database for the public to find and identify who made the bullion; that's what happened for Engelhard bullion, and "All Engelhard" is the site.
+In some cases, collectors/investors will come together and start an online database for the public to find and identify who made the bullion; that's what happened for Engelhard bullion, and "All Engelhard" is that site.

-For those looking for serial numbers or mintage figures about Engelhard bullion, go to All Engelhard and 'click' on 'DEFINITIVE PAGES' to find the metal/size of bar you are looking for.
+For serial numbers or mintage figures about Engelhard bullion, go to All Engelhard and 'click' on 'DEFINITIVE PAGES' to find the metal/size of bar you are looking for.
+In addition, each section below, this guide has helped you find some of the pages on All Engelhard related to the most popular bullion bar sizes.

+When Engelhard was producing bullion, the silver bullion bars were by far their most popular and widely produced.
 Engelhard made silver bullion bars as small as 5 grams to as large as 1000oz "Good Delivery" bars.

+Odd-sized bars are much harder to find than the more common-sized bars.
 Due to popular demand, expect the value of these bars to be higher than the intrinsic value of the bullion bar.

 Furthermore, they made several silver bullion bars of odd sizes, including:

-These bars were not only made for investors but also given as gifts, made into art bars, and at times, corporations had them made and handed them out to employees as rewards.
+Engelhard's silver one-troy-ounce bars were the most widely produced.
+These bars were not only made for investors but also given as gifts, made into art bars, and at times, corporations had them made and handed out to employees as rewards.

 The 10oz Engelhard bullion bars were the first silver bullion bars produced by the company; these bars probably have the most information written about them throughout the web.